Analyze results to gain insights from your marketing activities

 - Submissions: Provides a table that lists the full content of each submission made through the form.
 Metadata and several important field values are shown in the table columns for each submission; hover your mouse pointer over a value in the Form submissions column to open a tooltip that shows all values included in a given submission.

-To view website insights, go to Marketing > Internet marketing > Websites, select a website record, and then open its Insights tab.
+To view website insights, go to Marketing > Internet marketing > Marketing websites, select a website record, and then open its Insights tab.

 Marketing pages provide the following categories on the Insights tab: